We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Rarely, lower back and testicle pain can be a sign of testicular cancer.

-If testicular cancer spreads to other parts of the body, it can cause additional symptoms, such as:
+If testicular cancer spreads to other parts of the body, it can cause additional symptoms,

 Treatment varies depending on the type and stage of testicular cancer when the doctor makes the diagnosis.
 Treatment options can include: